 For values to be useful, they need to be remembered.
 And the brain remembers lists of three.
 Plus, keep them simple.
 If you find yourself writing “Positively welcoming?”, try ‘friendly’.
 “Elegantly reductive?”
 Just say ‘simple’.
 Pretend you’re talking to a six-year-old – it’ll make your language much, much stronger.

 03. Think inside out.

 Read your values.
 Then ask yourself, would they interest and excite you enough to want to work for your company today?
 If the answer is no, then why would you want to buy from them?
 Focus your values inward on your team first.
 It’s much easier to build advocates in the outside world, once you have some within.

 04. Ask your team first.

 It’s impossible for core values to change a culture a full 180.
 They need to also reflect what you really are.
 So instead of just briefing an agency to discover what makes you tick, insist that they talk to your people first.
-It’ll lend whatever you create more internal credibility, and be much likely more nudge behaviour the right way.
+It’ll lend whatever you create more internal credibility and be much more likely to nudge behaviour the right way.